vnekhay/Filler/README.md

 -p2 ./resources/players/carli.filler"

-To add some visual add "| ./SomeVisual" at the end.
+To add some visual use make visual; and add "| ./SomeVisual" at the end.
 ```